Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

 \subsection{Previous results}

 For $X$ a complex projective manifold with a simple normal crossing divisor $D$, Arapura \cite{Ara19} gives a vanishing theorem for semistable Higgs bundles $(E, \theta)$ over $X-D$ with trivial parabolic structure, trivial Chern classes and nilpotent Higgs field $\theta$.
-In the spirit of the algebraic proof of the Kodaira vanishing theorem by Deligne-Illusie \cite{DL87}, the proof of Arapura's vanishing theorem is reduced to the mod $p$-setting and boils down to a periodic sequence of Higgs bundles $(E_i, \theta_i)=B^i(E, \theta)$ through an operator $B$ raised from the absolute Frobenius morphism, which is due to Lan-Sheng-Yang-Zuo \cite{LSZ19,LSYZ13} and Langer \cite{Lan15}.
-The dimension of the cohomology $\mathbb{H}^i(X, {\rm Dol}(E_i, \theta_i)\otimes L^{p^i})$ is non-decreasing for $\{(E_i, \theta_i)\}$, then Arapura's vanishing theorem follows from Serre's vanishing theorem.
-With his vanishing theorem, Arapura reproves the Saito's vanishing theorem (see, e.g. Popa \cite{Pop16}) for polarized variations of Hodge structures with unipotent monodromy on the complement of a normal crossing divisor on any complex projective manifold.
-In the following up article \cite{AHL19}, Arapura's vanishing theorem for Higgs bundles is generalized to parabolic Higgs bundles coming from tame harmonic bundles over $X-D$, especially the nilpotency condition for Higgs field $\theta$ is get rid of, which is inevitable due to technical reasons in \cite{Ara19}.
-Also, the parabolic structures in the generalized vanishing theorem are allowed to be nontrivial and the jumping numbers of the parabolic Higgs bundles are real.
-Two main steps of the proof in \cite{AHL19} reduce the generalized vanishing theorem to Arapura's vanishing theorem \cite{Ara19}.
-After perturbing the jump numbers to rational numbers and using Biswas's correspondence \cite{Bis97}, one reduces the proof to the case in which the Higgs bundles have trivial parabolic structures.
-Another reduction step is using the $\mathbb{C}^*$-action on the moduli space of parabolic Higgs bundles, and the properness of the Hitchin fibration due to Yokogawa \cite{Yok93} to reduce the proof to the case with parabolic Higgs bundle admitting nipotent Higgs field.
+In the spirit of the algebraic proof of the Kodaira vanishing theorem by Deligne-Illusie \cite{DL87}, the proof of Arapura's vanishing theorem is reduced to the mod $p$-setting and boils down to a periodic sequence of Higgs bundles $(E_i, \theta_i):=B^i(E, \theta)$ through an operator $B$ raised from the absolute Frobenius morphism, which is due to Lan-Sheng-Yang-Zuo \cite{LSZ19,LSYZ13} and Langer \cite{Lan15}.
+The dimension of the cohomology $\mathbb{H}^i(X, {\rm Dol}(E_i, \theta_i)\otimes L^{p^i})$ is non-decreasing for $\{(E_i, \theta_i)\}$ and ample line bundle $L$, then Arapura's vanishing theorem follows from Serre's vanishing theorem.
+With his vanishing theorem, Arapura reproves the Saito's vanishing theorem (see, e.g. Popa \cite{Pop16}) for variation of polarized Hodge structures with unipotent monodromy on the complement of a normal crossing divisor on any complex projective manifold.